 Why is homeopathy a scam?

 Beyond the fact that there is no reliable and rigorous evidence that supports any clinical effectiveness of homeopathy, beyond placebo, there are other issues that establish that homeopathy is a scam.

-- By law the US FDA do not regulate homeopathic remedies as they do with science-based pharmaceuticals.
+First, in the USA, the FDA does not regulate homeopathic remedies as they do with science-based pharmaceuticals.
 When the FDA was formed, a loophole was made for homeopathic remedies.
-If the remedy is found in the “Homœopathic Pharmacopœia of the United States” then it is exempt from many of the rules regulating drugs — real pharmaceuticals must establish their safety and effectiveness.
+If the homeopathic potion is found in the “Homœopathic Pharmacopœia of the United States” then it is exempt from many of the rules regulating drugs — real pharmaceuticals must establish their safety and effectiveness.
 So, these quacks can say almost anything about the homeopathic “treatment” without concern that the FDA will come knocking on the door demanding clinical evidence that the “treatment” is safe and effective.
 Well, it’s probably safe, since it’s 100% water, but we know water cannot treat any disease except for thirst.

 Finally, homeopathy is unquestionably unproven as a treatment for any disease.
-It seems to be no more than giving a trusting patient some potion, and wait to see what happens.
+It seems to be no more than giving a trusting patient some potion and waiting to see what happens.
 There is no medical diagnosis.
 There is no informed consent.
 There is nothing that is required by real physicians.
 And these scammers demand money for what is essentially water, and it is, by definition, a scam.

 - Ernst E. Homeopathy: what does the “best” evidence tell us?
 Med J Aust.
 2010 Apr 19;192(8):458-60. doi: 10.5694/j.1326-5377.2010.tb03585.x.
 PMID: 20402610.